EvaGreen®: A Next-Generation PCR Dye

 - Unrivaled DNA melt curve performance

-Low PCR inhibition permitting use of saturation dye concentration for maximal signal and high-resolution DNA melt analysis.*
+Low PCR inhibition permits the use of saturating dye concentration for maximal signal and high-resolution DNA melt analysis.

 - Extremely stable